MDA5: Mechanism

-Activated MDA5 interacts with the mitochondrial antiviral signalling proteins (MAVS) through its caspase activation and recruitment domains (CARDs) at the N-terminus.
+Activated MDA5 interacts with the mitochondrial antiviral signaling proteins (MAVS) through its caspase activation and recruitment domains (CARDs) at the N-terminus.
 The MAVS then work as a multiprotein complex to recruit the inhibitor of nuclear factor kappa-B kinase subunit epsilon (IKKε) along with the serine/threonine-protein kinase 1 (TBK1).
 This causes the phosphorylation and the transport of the interferon regulatory factors 3 and 7 (IRF3 and IRF7) into the cell's nucleus.
 Once there, the regulatory factors induce the transcription of type I interferon genes IFN-β and IFN-α.

 Structure

 MDA5 is classified as an ATP-dependent DExD/H box RNA helicase.
-It comprises 2 CARD domains located at the N-terminus, a hinge region and the helicase domain which is made up of the domains RecA-like Hel1and Hel2.
+It comprises two CARD domains located at the N-terminus, a hinge region and the helicase domain which is made up of the domains RecA-like Hel1 and Hel2.
 Another hinge region connects the C-terminal domain (CTD) which is responsible for the recognition and the binding of RNA.
 Apart from the positively charged groove recognizing the RNA, the CTD also contains a zinc binding domain.

 DEAD box proteins, characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD), are putative RNA helicases.
 They are implicated in a number of cellular processes involving alteration of RNA secondary structure such as translation initiation, nuclear and mitochondrial splicing, and ribosome and spliceosome assembly.
 Based on their distribution patterns, some members of this family are believed to be involved in embryogenesis, spermatogenesis, and cellular growth and division.
 This gene encodes a DEAD box protein that is upregulated in response to treatment with beta-interferon (IFN-β) and a protein kinase C-activating compound, mezerein (MEZ).
 Irreversible reprogramming of melanomas can be achieved by treatment with both these agents; treatment with either agent alone only achieves reversible differentiation.